Falmouth-Games-Academy/comp110-coding-task-2/README.md

 ###Key user stories;

-* As a player I want to be able to move that characters
+* As a player I want to be able to move the characters
 * As a player I don't want the characters to be static when I'm not controlling them
+* As a player I want the characters to react to fire
-* As a player I want the characters to react to dangerous situations
+* As a player I want the characters to react to low/no oxygen

 ###Existing game the component will integrate into
 This component will be integrated into the characters in the COMP150 game.